Hoboken Terminal: 21st century

 On October 5, 2022, officials broke ground on Hoboken Connect, a projected five-year project to renovate the Terminal and its immediate vicinity.
-The plans call for erecting a 20-story commercial building at 5 and 23 Hudson Place and a 28-story, 389-unit residential building on Observer Highway.
+The plans call for erecting a 20-story commercial building at 5 and 23 Hudson Place and a 27-story, 389-unit residential building on Observer Highway.
 Planned improvements to Warrington Plaza include movable seats and modular structures for public use.
-The ferry terminal will be renovated to add retail space and bicycle storage on the ground floor, while commercial space on its second floor would be constructed to house either transport functions, or tenants such as markets, eateries, or areas for arts and culture.
-A new bus depot is planned for Hudson Place, pending NJ Transit approval.
+The ferry terminal will be renovated to add retail space and bicycle storage on the ground floor, while commercial space on its second floor will be constructed to house either transport functions, or tenants such as markets, eateries, or areas for arts and culture.
+In March 2024, the NJ Transit board awarded a $211 million contract to Schiavone Construction for the construction of six tracks and three platforms, as well as a $2 million contract to Voestalpine Railway Systems Nortrak for trackwork.
+NJ Transit and LCOR agreed to a ground lease for the Hoboken Connect site in March 2024, and work began that May.

+In October 2024, the PANYNJ announced that the PATH station at Hoboken Terminal would be closed for most of February 2025 so the tracks, platforms, and four staircases could be replaced.
+The PATH station was closed from February 1 to February 25; the project cost $31 million.

+In April 2025, NJ Transit announced that an interim bus terminal would be built to allow rehabilitation of the existing bus terminal.
+The interim bus terminal commenced operations on August 9, 2025.

+In July 2025, the City of Hoboken announced that LCOR would begin significant construction on Warrington Plaza and Hudson Place as part of the ongoing Hoboken Connect Project.

+In August 2025, the PANYNJ announced that the PATH station at Hoboken Terminal would shut down for 5 days between August 28 and September 2 for emergency repairs to the interlocking system.